Air fares soar as airlines climb out of recession

 again,” said Bob Atkinson, analyst with Travelsupermarket.com.

-in previous years, Mr Atkinson added.
+, Mr Atkinson added.

 to see prices tumbling down.